 Yurok hospitality extends to the Redwoods Hotel and Casino.
 Situated inside the Redwoods National & State Parks, it is a wellspring of rest and recreation.
 Get lucky on Vegas-style slots in the comfort of their smoke-free casino.
 Spend the day exploring majestic forests or craggy coastline and then chill patio side at the cozy yet contemporary Abalone Bar and Grill.
 Upgrade your accommodations and sleep like a baby in the newly-built adjoining hotel.

 Abalone Bar and Grill is a cozy yet contemporary dining experience within the Redwood Hotel and Casino.
 Savor local wild-caught Klamath River salmon or a hand-cut steak.
 Take your morning easy and enjoy Abalone’s signature Redwood Bloody Mary with bacon, pickled delights, a prawn and topped with a decadent beef jerky straw.

-For an unforgettable meal and view, plan to visit the Requa Inn.
+For an unforgettable meal and view, plan to visit the Historic Requa Inn.
 A century-old bed and breakfast, the unassuming dining room gives way to spectacular meals and a sprawling view of the Klamath River and the Pacific Ocean.
 In the summer, all produce is locally sourced within 30 miles of the inn and dinners are served family-style.
-Family owned and operated, Requa’s chef (and son) is committed to both quality and technique.
+Family-owned and operated, Requa’s chef (and son) is committed to both quality and technique.
 Breakfast is just as delicious with signature items like buttermilk hotcakes with fresh huckleberry syrup and Scottish oatmeal.

 Along your adventure, make a pit stop to Paul’s Famous Smoked Salmon just north of Downtown Klamath on Highway 101.
 Take home some local flavor with smoked salmon jerky – get it candied or seasoned with Lemon Pepper.